Is the UK’s ‘Secure By Design’ the Answer?

 If 2017 was the year of the cyberattack, 2018 could be the year when IoT attacks make you feel like you’re living through a personal version of Taken.

-"Unprotected IoT devices can make it easy bad guys to cause global damage — botnets increased 140% last year.
+"Unprotected IoT devices can make it easy malicious actors to cause global damage — botnets increased 140% last year.
 Auth0 can help safeguard your IoT devices"

 Accessing vulnerable IoT devices, cybercriminals can grab photos of your kid; drain your bank account; alter your health records; hold your coffee maker, thermostat or vehicle hostage; and stop your heart (if you have a pacemaker).